RINGO: RINEX pre-processing tool using Go!

 --obstypes -t mask of obscodes (e.g. ‘C1C,L1C,L2X&R:S1C,C1P&E:L5X’) [default: ‘’]

---deepMerge deeply merge RINEX observation files including PRN, obstypes within overlapping timetags [default: false]
+--deepMerge deeply merge RINEX observation files including PRN, obstypes within overlapping timetags [default: false] (TO BE DEFAULT FROM v0.9.2)

 --phaseshift apply phase shift correction